Why don't you allow

 Beginning with Muhammad,

-Muslims have killed a great many people over the years in order to
+Muslims have killed a great many people over the years to

-apologists see value in trying to pretend that other religions
+some skeptics see value in trying to pretend that

 Islam is the only